 Implementation of the Strategic Plan (2017-2021) will be adapted to local contexts, capacities and partnerships in each country in which WFP operates.
 Country Strategic Plans will determine the Strategic Results, presented as "strategic outcomes", to which WFP will contribute.
-These strategic outcomes will reflect the situation and dynamics of a country, in line with national priorities and goals and consistent with the core values of WFP and the United Nations.
+These strategic outcomes will reflect the situation and dynamics of a country, in line with national priorities, goals and regulations and consistent with the core values of WFP and the United Nations.
 The strategic outcomes for each country link directly to the achievement of national SDG targets and hence to WFP Strategic Results.
 WFP's primary focus on ending hunger may also contribute directly or indirectly to the outcomes related to SDGs other than 2 and 17 of countries and partners.

 Not all Strategic Objectives and Strategic Results will apply in all countries.
 WFP's activities will reflect the context and needs in a specific country or region, the added value that WFP can bring at a particular time and place, and the presence and capabilities of other actors.
-WFP will work with partners to implement programmes that strengthen the capacities of people, communities and countries to manage underlying risks, save lives and livelihoods, and ultimately end hunger.
-WFP will select the appropriate tool or mix of tools based on a rigorous analysis of needs and context, people's preferences, operational goals, efficiency and evidence of potential impact.
+For example, WFP will work with the African Union (AU) and its Regional Economic Communities (RECs) to address Africa's specific challenges in realizing zero hunger.
+WFP will work in synergy with partners to implement programmes that strengthen the capacities of people, communities and countries to manage underlying risks, save lives and livelihoods, and ultimately end hunger.
+WFP will select the appropriate tool or mix of tools based on a rigorous analysis of needs and context, people's preferences, operational goals, efficiency, environmental impact and evidence of potential impact.

 The Strategic Plan (2017-2021) does not articulate WFP's resourcing projections, funding and shortfalls.
-Country Strategic Plans will serve as the vehicle for resource mobilization and fund management, including WFP's commitment to the guidelines and procedures regarding the allocation of multilateral contributions for development assistance.1 Over the term of the Strategic Plan, WFP expects resource flows to mirror past trends, including along the humanitarian-development-peacebuilding nexus, and will prioritize its work and comply with resource allocation decisions of the Board that recognize these patterns, including for multilateral resources.
+Country Strategic Plans will serve as the vehicle for resource mobilization and fund management, including WFP's commitment to the guidelines and procedures regarding the allocation of multilateral contributions for development assistance.3 Over the term of the Strategic Plan, WFP expects resource flows to mirror past trends, including along the humanitarian-development-peace-building nexus, and will prioritize its work and comply with resource allocation decisions of the Board that recognize these patterns, including for multilateral resources.